Raphael-Hemme/Raphael-Hemme.github.io/_posts/2021-01-09-excerpt-hirschauer-putting-things-into-words.md

 * **The pre-lingual**
   * Tacit and embodied knowledge playing out in our routines and habits.
 Think of touch typing or tying your shoes but also of your gaze or posture while greeting a friend or traversing a group of people etc. (Also see the quote below)
 * **Things taken for granted**
   * The obvious, common knowledge and the banal that does not need to be spelled out because presumably everybody knows already.
-This is *obviously* :wink: (for social scientists and the like) something that differs between "cultures".
+This is *obviously* :wink: something that differs between "cultures".
 * **Muteness**
   * The "utterances" of (especially self animated) non-human (or non talking) entities that do not at all adhere to any form of human language or "signification".
 Here, Hirschauer lists among others e.g. fetuses, animals and machines.
   * Another question related to muteness that Hirschauer poses is "whose terminology should be used for description, when only one side is speaking?" which directs the text to a short excurse on Science Studies and Actor-Network Theory.

-  -> *While I generally wholeheartedly agree, that it is important to also consider non-human entities and their utterances, I do wonder if it is actually correct to classify the signals machines emit to communicate with each other as something that is generally different from human language and signification since all the codes and protocols are a. made by humans, b. relatively easy to translate into human language and and c. actually do signify things that adhere to human language.
+  *While I generally wholeheartedly agree, that it is important to also consider non-human entities and their utterances, I do wonder if it is actually correct to classify the signals machines emit to communicate with each other as something that is generally different from human language and signification since all the codes and protocols are a. made by humans, b. relatively easy to translate into human language and and c. actually do signify things that adhere to human language.
 One exception I can think of, might be signals and codes that completely emerged from artificial neural networks or similar.
 I don't have a definitive answer on that but I like the way, Hirschauer classified machine signals as different from human language and signification since it made me pause and think.
 This question will probably stay on my mind for a while.
 Thanks!*

 In the last paragraphs, Hirschauer summarizes his arguments and answers two additional questions that he derives from it:
 1. How to control the accuracy or adequacy of ethnographic description compared to technical recordings?